When an Employee Loses their Right to Work

 If it is alleged you have knowingly employed someone who does not have the Right to Work, you could also face criminal sanctions.

-Following the Home Office’s prescribed document checks will help reduce the risk of hiring personnel unlawfully, and potentially mitigate or defend any alleged breach of compliance by way of statutory excuse.
+Conducting right to work checks that comply with the latest Home Office guidance will help reduce the risk of hiring personnel unlawfully, and potentially mitigate or defend any alleged breach of compliance by way of statutory excuse.
+This could include carrying out online, digital or manual checks, or using the Home Office’s Employer Checking Service.

 When performing a Right to Work check, you will be looking to determine if the individual holds an indefinite or temporary Right to Work.
 If indefinite, you will not need to conduct any further checks during their employment.
 If the individual only has limited leave to work in the UK, you will have to conduct follow-up checks to confirm this permission has been extended and that the individual continues to hold a valid Right to Work.